spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

 In late 2023, we at TReNDS attempted to make use of one such generator, [SynthSeg](https://arxiv.org/abs/2107.09559), to replicate the original results by training a MeshNet on 300,000 synthetic samples[^3].
 However, early into the experimentation process, we noted three key things:

 1. **Generation time** was quite significant (2 seconds per sample on our A40).
 Generating that many samples using their setup (train -> generate) would have taken us **hundreds of hours.**
-2. **Data size was massive**, the papers report training on 300,000 samples, which would have been 91 terabytes at 32 bit precision
+2. **Data size was massive**, the papers report training on 300,000 samples, which would have been 91 terabytes at 32 bit precision .
 3. **Hardware was greatly underutilized**. glancing at nvtop showed us that our gpus would be barely used during sample generation, before peaking for about 5 seconds while training on a new batch.
-On average, we got just **around 30% GPU utilization**
+On average, we got just **around 30% GPU utilization**.

 We could solve these issues by deploying the generator in parallel, but that posed its own set of issues:
 - **Where would we store the data?** We still only had that much space on the cluster, and storing all of them at once would be infeasible.
-Some kind of **cache** was necessary
+Some kind of **cache** was necessary.
 - **How would we coordinate these distributed generators?** We had SLURM, and could spin up 20 generators on the spot whenever we wanted, but it's nontrivial to figure out how to make this process sync up with the training process.
 - **How would we maintain high GPU utilization for training?** The problem was clear -- Our GPUs would idle if they didn't have a sample to train on.
 Perfectly syncing up the throughput of generation to training is practically impossible, and overloading the training job with more samples than it needs would be wasteful of compute.
 So a workaround had to be figured out.